 P2P Manufacturers using these machines with panel materials must pre-size the parts on conventional saws.
 The components can then be placed on one or more of the machine's pods (workstations) for routing and drilling (5-axis machines handle heavy-duty tasks more efficiently).
 Unlike 3-axis machines, the P2P allows for edge drilling as shown in this video, courtesy of Pro Tech Machinery.

-furniturelink encountered a surprising paucity of online information about CNC routers and would appreciate leads to more.
-A couple of exceptions include Alain Herbert's Understanding CNC Routers (inset above), Mark Meier's blog and Opendesk's What is CNC?
+furniturelink encountered a surprising paucity of good online information about CNC routers and would appreciate leads to more.
+A couple of exceptions (from 2010) include Alain Herbert's Understanding CNC Routers, Adam Korený's thesis Chair Design for CNC Manufacturing (both inset above), Mark Meier's blog and Opendesk's What is CNC?

 The original desk design from OpenDesk